-Business entities in Kyrgyzstan
+Business entities in Kyrgyzstan in 2023

 The most commonly registered business entities in Kyrgyzstan are the limited liability company (LLC) and the joint stock company.
 Additionally, our corporate Clients may choose to register a either branch office or a representative office in the country.
 Healy Consultants will assist our Clients with choosing the optimum corporate structure based on their business needs.

 - The Kyrgyzstan LLC can be setup with 1 director and 1 shareholder, who can be of any nationality.
 However, corporate entities are not allowed to be sole shareholders of an LLC.
 There is no minimum share capital requirement for setting up this entity;

 - An LLC must not have more than 30 shareholders; otherwise, it must be re-organized into a Joint Stock company within 1 year or face liquidation.

 - Like an LLC, a Joint Stock company may be 100% owned.
 Furthermore, a corporate entity may not be the sole shareholder in this entity.
 A minimum share capital amount of US$1,465 will be deposited at incorporation, which must be entirely paid-in;

 - A Joint Stock company may be closed or open.
 A closed JSC will have between 3 and 50 shareholders and will not offer shares to the public.
 However, an open JSC is allowed to issue shares to the Kyrgyzstan public.